MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/virtual-agent.md

    > [!div class="mx-imgBorder"]
    > ![Still need help.](media/bot/virtual-agent-3.png)

-If you still need more help, select **No** to the question, **Did this solve your problem?** The virtual agent will search for answers in the community and blogs to enhance your search.
+If you still need help, select **No** to: **Did this solve your problem?** The virtual agent will search for answers in the community and blogs to enhance your search.

 ## Restart or close a session